 A potential concern with the estimates in Table 1 is that, since the outcome variable is defined as the right tail of the local novelty distribution, results might be mechanically driven by a larger drop in the patent count of more densely populated locations after the onset of COVID-19.
-As we show in Section 4.2.1 below, we find no evidence that the change in the patent count varied systematically with population density.
-However, to test directly for this potential bias, we augment our baseline specification of Equation (5) by including a range of controls for the local number of patent applications.
-Results are displayed in Table A5.
+As we show in Section 4.2.2 below, we find no evidence that the change in the patent count varied systematically with population density.
+However, to test directly for this potential bias, we augment our baseline specification of Equation (2) by including a range of controls for the local number of patent applications.
+Results are displayed in Table A4.
 In Panels A and B we control for a linear and for a quadratic function of patent applications in each CSD-year observation, respectively.
 The inclusion of these controls has no significant effect on the estimates of our coefficients of interest.
-Another potential concern is that, in the yearly specification of Equation (5), the beginning of the treatment period is defined as January 2020, while the restrictions to local interactions in response to COVID-19 in the United States were only widely implemented in March of that year.
-In Panel A of Table A4, we estimate Equation (5) at a monthly frequency, imposing March 2020 as the beginning of the treatment period.
-Results are fully consistent with the ones in the yearly analysis.